 Utah Opera adopts West High School

-As part of its parent organization’s commitment to supporting youth engagement in the arts, Utah Opera has “adopted” West High School Fine Arts for the 2019-20 season and school year.
+As part of its parent organization’s commitment to supporting youth engagement in the arts, Utah Opera “adopted” West High School Fine Arts 2019 through 2021.

 The “adoption” includes mentoring opportunities by Utah Opera in-house artisans and crafts people, and rare access for high school arts students in the processes behind creating professional opera productions, from observing rehearsals to learning marketing savvy.

 NOTE: The COVID19 pandemic interrupted our year of adoption in spring of 2020, and our adoption was put on hold.
 Utah Opera and West High Performing Arts are looking forward to a FULL year of adoption in 2021-22, and meanwhile found a few ways to support student experience during 2020-21.
 Check them out at the bottom of this page.